DHS Top Priorities

 - Creating a Third Party Liability portal that allows individuals to access services online.

-- Implementing identity proofing to validate identities of benefit applicants.
+- Implementing identity proofing to validate the identities of benefit applicants.

 - Integrating the Office of Child Development and Early Learning licensing and monitoring system.